-They feature all week brunch menu and endless mimosas for only $15.
-We highly suggest the truffled crab claws, turtle soup, and their eggs benedict that has a New Orleans twist Poached eggs, fried oysters, ham, English muffin, sauce Hollandaise.
+They feature an all week brunch menu and endless mimosas for only $15.
+We highly suggest the truffled crab claws, turtle soup, and their eggs benedict with a New Orleans twist (Poached eggs, fried oysters, ham, English muffin, and sauce Hollandaise).
 Located in the French Quarter.

 Address: 616 St Peter St

-Every local we asked raved about Elizabeth from our Instagram followers, Uber drivers, and hotel staff.
+Every local we asked raved about Elizabeth’s, as well as our Instagram followers, Uber drivers, and hotel staff.
 If you’re spending the weekend in New Orleans this is the spot for Saturday breakfast.
 We visited for dinner and didn’t have to wait as most people don’t realize they also serve dinner Tuesday-Saturday.
-Everything on the menu was amazing, we ordered way too much but the whole menu sounded tasty.
+Everything on the menu was amazing!
+We ordered way too much but the whole menu sounded tasty.
 A few must items to order: praline bacon and deep-fried blue cheese oysters.
-Located Bywater area of New Orleans.
+Located in the Bywater area of New Orleans.

 Address: 601 Gallier St

 Another recommendation for locals is The Joint serving up the best BBQ in New Orleans.
-We opted to split a plate of their brisket with their housemade BBQ sauce which was way different (in a good way) than another BBQ sauce we’ve had, it’s vinegar based.
+We opted to split a plate of their brisket with their housemade BBQ sauce, which was vinegar-based and way different (in a good way) than another BBQ sauce we’ve had.
 Portions are large so consider sharing.

 Address: 701 Mazant St